 Where else to Stay

 There is a large selection of lodgings in the local area, from campsites, to bed-and-breakfasts, to guesthouses and hotels.
 Many are booked up a year in advance, so you need to be quick to avoid disappointment.

 Accommodation, Guesthouses & Hotels

 Unsurprisingly accommodation in and around Stamford gets booked up early in the year in anticipation of the Trials.
-The best way to find the right accommodation for your requirements, including hotels, B&Bs, and guesthouses is to contact the following:
+The best way to find the right accommodation for your requirements, including hotels, B&Bs, and guesthouses is to contact Stamford tourist information centre.

 Travelling to Burghley Horse Trials